snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_common_cols.md

 {% enddocs %}

 {% docs col_last_base_tstamp %}
-The start_tstamp of the last processed page_view across all media_ids to be used as a lower limit for subsequent incremental runs.
+The start_tstamp of the last processed page_view across all media_identifiers to be used as a lower limit for subsequent incremental runs.
 {% enddocs %}

 {% docs col_player_current_time %}